Nanchang uprising

-The Government of the People's Republic of China and the Chinese Communist Party refer this as the Nanchang Uprising, while the Government of the Republic of China and the Chinese Nationalist Party refer this as the Nanchang Rebellion or the August 1 Violence.

 Order of battle

 Communist forces

 Communist forces at their peak during the Nanchang Uprising totaled over 20,000, though some of them did not join the battle until a day later.
 The entire Communist force was organized into the 2nd Front Army, and over half of it was under He Long's command.
 He was also named Commander-in-Chief of the 2nd Front Army, and Ye Ting as deputy Commander-in-Chief and acting front-line Commander-in-Chief.
 Communist representative was Zhou Enlai, chief of staff was Liu Bocheng and Director of the Political Directorate of the 2nd Front Army was Guo Moruo.
 The following is the order of battle for the Communist forces: